3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_machine_learning.rst

-This example shows how to define two different pipelines, one to train a model and export it as a :class:`.PredictivePipeline`, the other to use the predictive pipeline to compute leaf-wood segmentation on another point cloud.
+This example shows how to define two different pipelines, one to train a model and export it as a :class:`.PredictivePipeline`, the other to use the predictive pipeline to compute a leaf-wood segmentation on another point cloud.
 Readers are referred to the :ref:`pipelines documentation <Pipelines page>` to read more about how pipelines work and to see more examples.